pedrobelmino/spring-boot-hello-world/README.md

-# Spring Boot Hello World API-Pedro Bel
+# Spring Boot Hello World API-Pedro Be

 This is a small Spring-Boot Hello World application to demonstrate a quick and simple API.